MASQ-Project/Node/node/docs/Blockchain-Service.md

 ### What is a blockchain service URL?

-A blockchain service url is a URL that MASQ Node uses to interact with various blockchains, either the Mumbai and Ropsten testnets or Polygon and Ethereum mainnets.
+A blockchain service url is a URL that MASQ Node uses to interact with various blockchains, either the Mumbai testnet or the Polygon and Ethereum mainnets.
 On mainnets, MASQ uses the MASQ token; on testnets, it uses a test token.

 #### MASQ Node software supports connections to the following blockchains:
 **Ethereum**
-- [x] Ropsten testnet
 - [x] Ethereum mainnet

 **Polygon**